 Data in Kafka will be stored for a limited time (default 2 weeks).
 After that time, data will be erased from the server.
 So after 2 weeks of writing data, offset 0 in partition 0 will be deleted.
 Remember offset will always be increasing.
 Even if zero offset is deleted, zero offset won’t be assigned to any new data.

 Kafka is made of many servers and these servers are called brokers.
 Each broker will be identified by its ID.
 Once you connect to any broker within the cluster, you are connected to all brokers.
 Each broker contains some of the topic partitions.
 Each partition has one server which acts as ‘Leader’ and zero and more servers as followers.
 All the read and write of that partition will be handled by the leader and will get replicate on followers.
-If Leader of one of partition goes down due to some reason, one of the followers of that partition will become the leader of that partition automatically.
+If the Leader of one of partition goes down due to some reason, one of the followers of that partition will become the leader of that partition automatically.

 Each partition in Kafka will get replicated to one or more servers.
 This gives us fault-tolerant storage.
 Even if one of the servers goes down we can use replicated data from another server.

-Producers publish data to topics.
+Producers publish data on topics.
 Producers have to give a topic name and one of a broker to connect to while publishing data.
 The producer is responsible for which records to be assigned to which partitions.
 Producers can choose to receive acknowledgment for data writes.

 - ack = 0: Producer will not wait for any acknowledgment